jay-neb/migracode-js-2/README.md

 ## Notes about Week 1 Exercises

 There are some exercises for which I am showing you 2 different ways of solving: 1) with loops, 2) with filter and map functions.
 These exercises have 2 files, one explaining each way of solving:
-* From class: Exercise 2 from E: Arrays of Objects section
+* Class Exercise 2 from E: Arrays of Objects section
 * Homework Exercise 4
 * Homework Exercise 5